Patient Leaflet Updated 30-Jul-2024 | Aspire Pharma Ltd

 Fluticasone is a corticosteroid that is applied to the skin to treat a wide variety of inflammatory skin diseases.
 It is used for the relief of inflamed skin, redness and itching in several skin problems not caused by germs and responsive to corticosteroids.

-Corticosteroid creams, ointments and other topical preparations come in four different strengths.
+Corticosteroid creams, ointments and other topical preparations come in four different potencies or strengths.
 These are known as mild, moderately potent, potent or very potent.
 Healthcare professionals will usually refer to topical corticosteroid potency rather than strength.
-A potent corticosteroid has a much stronger effect than a mild corticosteroid.
+A potent or strong corticosteroid has a much stronger effect than a mild corticosteroid when using the same amount.
 The percentage of active ingredient that is sometimes included on product packaging does not indicate potency.
-Fluticasone propionate is classed as a potent corticosteroid.
+Fluticasone propionate is classed as a strong corticosteroid.

 Your healthcare professional will prescribe or advise a steroid of the appropriate potency for your condition.